xmuyulab/COVID-19_FDA_App-a-thon/README.md

 ## 3. Usage

-### How to install the tool?

-Using docker, lauch this tool just by one line:
+### Quick start

+To facilitate the evalution of TCR Map, we encapsulated the visualization tool together with all the preprocessed data from ImmuneCODE-COVID and CMV TCR-beta sequencing dataset into a docker file, which can be launched using the following command:
 ```
 docker run -d -p 8050:8050 wangshun1121/tcrmap:0.1
 ```

-then enter `127.0.0.1:8050` in your web brownser, the tool starts!
+After the tool is running, enter `127.0.0.1:8050` in your web browser to access to the TCR Map tool.

+You may now proceed to the visualization section for the instructions of the interactive web interface.
+Or, check the data prepration section to prepare your own dataset for visualization.
 ### Data prepration
 #### TCR distance calculation
 To produce the TCR distance data, follow the following steps